-Although the 200-mile stretch of barrier islands known as the Outer Banks have numerous attractions and on-going events, the beach is the biggest draw for most people who choose the area for a family vacation.
+Although the 200-mile stretch of barrier islands known as the Outer Banks has numerous attractions and ongoing events, the beach is the biggest draw for most people who choose the area for a family vacation.
 And like most towns on the coast north of Cape Hatteras National Seashore, many people travel to Corolla to enjoy the area’s pristine, unspoiled beaches.

-In fact, vacationers frequently boast about how easy it is to find a spot away from other beach goers set up their beach umbrella and relax in the sand a good distance away from the nearest person.
-This seclusion along with the town’s abnormally wide beaches (compared to other OBX towns) is one of the biggest draws that keep vacationers continuing to choose Corolla time and time again.
+Vacationers frequently boast about how easy it is to find a spot away from other beachgoers and set up their beach umbrellas.
+Then, they relax in the sand a reasonable distance away from the nearest person.
+This seclusion, along with the town’s abnormally wide beaches compared to other OBX towns, is one of the biggest draws that keep vacationers repeatedly choosing Corolla.

-Although there are fewer beach accesses than other OBX towns, entrance to the shoreline and the Atlantic Ocean is highly accessible to visitors staying in Corolla vacation rental homes.
-Area visitors can rest assured that instructions on how and where the nearest beach access that’s specifically accessible to them is located at – most of the time it’s well within walking distance.
+Although there are fewer beach accesses than in other OBX towns, the shoreline and the Atlantic Ocean entrance are highly accessible to visitors in Corolla vacation rental homes.
+In addition, area visitors can rest assured that instructions on how and where the nearest beach access that’s specifically accessible to them is available – most of the time, it’s well within walking distance.

 Visitors looking for more excitement beyond relaxing on the beach or swimming in the Atlantic Ocean should look into the town’s various water sport rental options available at locally-owned companies like Kitty Hawk Kites and Ocean Atlantic Rentals.
-You can rent anything from stand up paddleboards, kayaks, and surfboards, to sailboats and jet skis.
-There are also guided kayak tours offered at a number of local businesses that take participants through the backwaters of the Currituck Sound.
+You can rent anything from stand-up paddleboards, kayaks, surfboards, sailboats, and jet skis.
+There are also guided kayak tours offered at several local businesses that take participants through the backwaters of the Currituck Sound.

-For activities that don’t involve a bathing suit, visitors can check out the 18-hole Currituck Club golf course that is considered one of the best in the area.
-Outdoor lovers should consider visiting the Estuarine Nature Walk found near the 4×4 beaches of Carova.
+For activities that don’t involve a bathing suit, visitors can check out the 18-hole Currituck Club golf course, considered one of the best.
+In addition, outdoor lovers should consider visiting the Estuarine Nature Walk found near the 4×4 beaches of Carova.

-Don’t want to spend a lot of dough but still want to have a lot of fun during your vacation?
-Check out our list of 8 free and cheap things to do in Corolla, NC.
+Don’t want to spend a lot of dough but still want to have fun during your vacation?
+Then, check out our list of 8 free and cheap things to do in Corolla, NC.

 Where to Eat